maphew/arcmapbook/ReadMe.txt

 volunteer effort to extend, enhance, and fix the bugs in the ESRI developer sample, DS Mapbook.

+ArcMapbook installation & removal should be as simple as running the _INSTALL and _UNINSTALL batch files.
+For upgrades it is a good idea to unsintall the old version first; existing map series will be unaffected.

 Visual_Basic: 	The program
 Docs: 			How to install and use Mapbook.